ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

     the API column name `loginIp`.

-    Since IP Fabric is an automated discovery process, it will try to log into any IP address found during the discovery tasks processes.
+    Since IP Fabric is an automated discovery process, it will try to log in to any IP address found during the discovery tasks processes.
 This value could be a loopback, management, physical, or virtual interface.
     Auditing your external NMS will need extra care as in many cases, the IPs will not match.